 The detainee visiting area is attached to the administration building but has not been in use since the onset of COVID-19.
-When in operation, the facility conducts contact and non-contact visits. (b) (7)(E)
+When in operation, the facility conducts contact and non-contact visits.
+There are no cameras in the main visiting area (contact visit area), but three convex mirrors would allow officers to properly monitor activities in the room.
 Non-contact visits are conducted through a series of windows, where the visitor sits on one side, and the detainee on the other, communicating through a handset.
 According to the Superintendent, an officer would be stationed on the detainee side of the glass to monitor activities.

-Subpart A: PREA Audit Report Page 2 | 27 A hard door exits the administration into the main compound of the facility.
+Subpart A: PREA Audit Report P a g e 2 | 27

+A hard door exits the administration into the main compound of the facility.
 All doors are controlled by the facility control officers.